rebcabin/masr/specs.md

 ## 1.1.
 Namespace Declaration

-Since we must define things before using them, we must first declare Clojure dependencies for the rest of the code in this file.
+Because we must define things before using them, we must first declare Clojure dependencies for the rest of the code in this file.

 ```clojure